InferSens/node-red-contrib-minio-all/README.md

 ### Node Outputs ###
 Name       | Description
 ---------- | -----------
-**Output** | The node will output confirmation, in the form of a JS object, as to whether or not the object has been copied, e.g. `{"removeBucket":true}`
+**Output** | The node will output confirmation, in the form of a JS object, as to whether or not the object has been copied, e.g. `{"copyObject":true}`
 **Error**  | Any errors received in response to the request will be passed to the node's 'Error' output.